Trends and climate

 What is the current state of the M&A market in your jurisdiction?

-After a relatively quiet 2016, the M&A market in the United Arab Emirates and the broader Middle East and Africa region is showing signs of stronger activity in 2017.
+After a relatively quiet start to 2017, the M&A market in the United Arab Emirates and the broader Middle East and Africa region is showing signs of strong activity into 2018.
+M&A activity has increased by 14% during the fourth quarter of 2017, the fastest rate of growth in six quarters.

 Have any significant economic or political developments affected the M&A market in your jurisdiction over the past 12 months?

 The UAE economy is affected by the global oil price – both directly as an oil producer and indirectly as a financial, legal and cultural hub for the Middle East region.
-As the oil price has recovered from below $30 per barrel in January 2016 to over $50 per barrel in 2017, the M&A market has also been strengthened and a number of businesses are looking to exit during the course of 2017.
-The United Arab Emirates is also seeking to diversify its economy away from a dependency on oil, which is driving M&A activity in non-oil sectors, although activity continues in the oil and oil services sectors.
+As the oil price has recovered from below $30 per barrel in 2016 to over $60 per barrel in 2018, the M&A market has strengthened.
+The United Arab Emirates is also seeking to diversify its economy away from a dependency on oil, which is driving M&A activity in non-oil sectors, such as digital technology.

 Are any sectors experiencing significant M&A activity?